-As Iceland's Fisheries Ministers, Mr. Josefsson, promised on Saturday (2 September) that his country's new 50-mile fishing limit would be rigorously enforced--even to the extent of arresting offending trawlers-- a British vessel skipper claimed that an Icelandic gunboat tried to cut his nets adrift after he'd ignored orders to stop fishing inside the limit area.
+Background: As Iceland's Fisheries Ministers, Mr. Josefsson, promised on Saturday (2 September) that his country's new 50-mile fishing limit would be rigorously enforced--even to the extent of arresting offending trawlers-- a British vessel skipper claimed that an Icelandic gunboat tried to cut his nets adrift after he'd ignored orders to stop fishing inside the limit area.

 The new degree extending the Fishery limit from its old belt of 12 miles came into force on 31 August, but so far foreign ??? particularly British craft--area ignoring the extended zone.